Horse Riding In Mongolia: The Heart Of Horse Culture.

 Games on our horse trek Mongolia horse trek

-Although we rode in Russian-style saddles, the horsemen all used traditional Mongolian saddles.
-They sort of manage to perch above the wooden frame, and mostly ride standing up in the stirrups.
+While we used Russian-style saddles, the local horsemen used traditional Mongolian saddles.
+They have an incredible way of perching above the wooden frame, mostly riding while standing up in their stirrups.

 Horse trek Mongolia.